-Kairos is a retreat for our seniors grounded in Christian incarnation theology.
-It is an experience of Christian community, with a series of talks given by peers and adults.
-God's love is visible and enfleshed.
-It was so in the person of Jesus, the Son of God.
-We find it so in one another.
-The mission of the Kairos Retreat experience is to create an environment away, a moment in "God's time", in which participants may be awakened to the ever-present love of God and come to an awareness of "God in all things."
+Kairos is a well-known retreat for high school and college students based on the spiritual exercises of St. Ignatius, the founder of the Jesuits.
+The mission of Kairos is to create an environment away, a moment in "God's time," in which participants may be awakened to the ever-present love of God and come to an awareness of "God in all things."

-The Kairos experience attempts to make real this relationship through peer ministry, Christian leadership, support, and community.
-The talks on Kairos are grounded on and centered around the revelation of God's love to us, through all people and experiences of our lives.
-It is an experience of Christian community!
+The Kairos experience emphasizes peer ministry, Christian leadership, support, and community.
+The witnesses given on Kairos are grounded in and centered on the revelation of God's love for us through the people and experiences in our lives.

 - For students to grow in relationship with God; a God they will meet in the people of their everyday and in life's ups and downs.